Éric Castonguay: Playing career

 On September 21, 2013, Castonguay signed with the Missouri Mavericks of the Central Hockey League for the 2013–14 season.
 During that season, in a game against the Quad City Mallards on March 23, 2014, Castonguay set a Mavericks single-season franchise record of 31 Goals, which itself would ultimately be broken later that same season by Andrew Courtney, who ended the season with 34 Goals.
 That same season, in the Central Hockey League 2013-14 Season "Best of The Best" Poll, he came in 2nd place in the poll for Most Gentlemanly Player.
 On April 18, 2014, Castonguay was loaned to the Chicago Wolves of the American Hockey League.

 On May 17, 2014, Castonguay signed with Frisk Asker Ishockey of the Norwegian GET-ligaen.
 In 2017, Castonguay signed a contract with AIK IF in HockeyAllsvenskan.
 After having a productive season where he ranked third in the league for scoring, Castonguay signed an extension with the team.

+Coaching career

+Castonguay retired from playing after the 2023–24 season, then was named an assistant coach for HC Sierre for the 2024–25 season, and as a coach for the club's junior teams.
+He worked alongside his father-in-law Mario Pouliot as the head coach, who had coached him in the previous season, and as a 16-year-old with the Collège Antoine-Girouard Gaulois.